spacedecentral/comms/meetups/MEETUP-GUIDE.md

 ## Starting an Space Decentral Meetup

-In this document we describe the best way to start your local community of Space Decentral using Meetup.
+In this document we describe the best way to start your local community of Space Decentral using Meetup.com.

-The next steps will allow you create, manage and share your local community, globally.
-The team from Space Decentral will provide you additional resources.
+The next steps will allow you to create, manage and share a local community, globally.
+The team from Space Decentral will provide you with additional resources.

 **Step 1 - Search for a Meetup in your city**

-- Search on Meetup if there is already a Space Decentral Meetup created.
+- Search on Meetup if there is already a Space Decentral Meetup created in your city.
 - If there is already one, join it, and ask to be a co-organizer.
 - Also, look for Space and Decentralization Meetups and join them.